Cornell-MAE-UG/fa25-portfolio-Sasha-Shkolnikov/_pages/cv.md

 ---

 #### Objective
-Aspiring aerospace engineering student with a strong foundation in aerodynamic theory, statics, and analysis.
+Aspiring aerospace engineering student with a strong foundation in aerodynamic theory and mechanical engineering analysis.
 Passionate about aviation and eager to apply my knowledge in real-world applications.

 ---